 Opioid Settlement Dollars

-Combating the Opioid Epidemic: Trends, Investments & Settlement Funding
+Combating the Opioid Epidemic: Trends, Investments, and Settlement Funding

 In 2021 and 2022, states and localities reached historic settlements with manufacturers and distributors of opioids for their roles in the opioid epidemic.
 Now, state and local governments, including Allegheny County, are receiving settlement funds as the result of those lawsuits.
 Learn more about overdose trends in Allegheny County, annual investments in prevention and treatment, and how the county uses settlement dollars to combat the epidemic with innovative approaches.